 Harsher in Hindsight: Liam Neeson plays a man whose wife has recently died.
 His performance at the funeral especially is very hard to watch after Natasha Richardson's death, especially since they didn't have "a long time to prepare for this moment."

-The Prime Minister's first name is David - and the film was released well before anyone could have realised David Cameron would become the next Tory PM.
+The Prime Minister's first name is David and he is implied to be Tory - and the film was released well before anyone could have realised David Cameron would become the next Tory PM.

 Mark's card message includes a picture of a mummified corpse.
 Andrew Lincoln is now the lead star of The Walking Dead.
 Also, try watching the aforementioned TV series' first two seasons while remembering how Mark loves his best friend's wife.